 Ideally, you’ll want to use fresh beans that have been roasted within the past ten days.
 Coffee beans that have been roasted a while ago will fail to deliver a pleasing cup, so check the roasting date.

-Never use beans for a French press that have been roasted less than three days ago; the carbon gasses released by the bean after roasting must have a chance to rest before you grind them for a press pot.
+Never use beans for a French press that have been roasted less than three days ago; the carbon gasses released by the bean after roasting must have a chance to escape, while the beans ‘rest’ before you grind them for a press pot.

 One of the real advantages with knowing how to use French press pots is that you can pretty much use any kind of coffee bean, with any kind of roast.
 It’s a very flexible way to make coffee, so let’s go on.

 The water you use has a significant effect on the taste of your finished coffee, so as will any coffee making process, be certain that the water you use is good tasting, too.